School of Science, Engineering and Environment

 Biochemistry is at the cutting-edge of research and is an exceptionally versatile scientific discipline with opportunities in the field continuing to grow and develop.
 Biochemistry is also unique in providing teaching and research in both protein structure and function, and genetic engineering - the two basic components of the rapidly expanding field of biotechnology.

 This degree is accredited by the Royal Society of Biology.
 If you choose to do a placement year after the second year of the degree then your degree will have 'Advanced Degree Accreditation' by the Royal Society of Biology.
-In the NSS 2020 survey, BSc (Hons) Biochemistry received 94% satisfaction with learning resources [University of Salford analysis of unpublished NSS 2020 data].
+In the NSS 2021 survey, 93% of BSc (Hons) Biochemistry students found their course intellectually stimulating [University of Salford analysis of unpublished NSS 2021 data].

 - Explore areas of research such as nanotechnology, drug design and repurposing, cancer and antimicrobial, lung diseases, biotechnology, toxicology and much more

 - Have the opportunity to do a placement year after your second year